arcionlabs/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

     ALTER PLUGGABLE DATABASE $PDB_NAME OPEN READ WRITE FORCE;
     ```
 <br> </br>
 The proceeding steps are to set up Replicant.
-Position yourself at the `$REPLCIANT_HOME` directory.
+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

 ## V. Setup Connection Configuration

-1. Navigate to the connection configuration file:
+1. From `$REPLICANT_HOME`, navigate to the connection configuration file:
     ```BASH
     vi conf/conn/oracle.yaml
     ```